-Focus 2020 is a grassroots group of professionals contributing our time and talents pro bono to help safeguard our democracy, expand the electorate, and ensure free and fair elections. and maximize their impact.
+Focus 2020 fills critical gaps to safeguard our democracy, expand the electorate, and ensure fair elections.

 Change The Ref (CTR), was formed to empower our Future Leaders.
 CTR gives the kids of today the tools they need to be empowered to make changes to critical issues that affect our nation, through education, conversation, and activism.
 It uses urban art and nonviolent creative confrontation to expose the disastrous effects of the mass shooting pandemic.

 It also brings focus to the NRA’s corrupt maneuvers to buy lawmakers, while forcing solutions which are essential to healing mass shooting victims’ families’ lifelong grief.
 Change The Ref’s ultimate goal is to give the young generation of survivors and victims a disrupting voice to help lead the way to change – a more peaceful future. #NeverAgain.